FerRacimo/CopenhagenTutorial/WrightFisherTutorial.md

 A new simulation is done by setting the parameters and pressing the new bottom.
 The simulation can then be controlled by the buttons in the bottom (right) part of the window, e.g. one generation at a time.
 One button enables you to untangle the resulting genealogy (i.e. rearranging individuals so that lines do not cross).

-If you need the formula for the sample mean and sample variance, you can find them here: http://www.math.uah.edu/stat/sample/Variance.html

 Set N = number of gene copies = 10, and G = number of generations = 15.

 ## 1 - Thinking forwards in time